Background

 - OB GYN (specialty) certification candidates

-- Subspecialty (FPMRS, GO, MFM, and REI) certification candidates
+- Subspecialty (GO, MFM, REI, and URPS) certification candidates

 - Candidates who have reestablished specialty certification eligibility as outlined in the ABOG Regaining Eligibility policies